NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

    git clone --recursive -b v6.0.0 https://github.com/NCAR/ccpp-scm

+The ``--recursive`` option is required to retrieve the ccpp-physics and ccpp-framework code, which are stored in separate repositories and linked to the SCM repository as submodules.
-By using the ``--recursive`` option, it guarantees that you are checking out the commits of ccpp-physics and ccpp-framework that were tested with the latest commit of the SCM main branch.
-If not included initially, you can always retrieve the commits of the submodules that were intended to be used with a given commit of the SCM by executing the following command from the SCM directory:
+If not included initially, you can always retrieve the submodules by executing the following command from the SCM directory:

 .. code:: bash